All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 receptors are abundant in the central nervous system, particularly in the hypothalamus and brainstem regions involved in energy regulation and pain processing.
 Preclinical research demonstrates that GLP-1 receptor agonists can reduce neuroinflammation by suppressing microglial activation and protecting neurons from inflammatory damage .

 For ME/CFS patients with documented neuroinflammation, this mechanism is particularly intriguing.
-While human trials specific to ME/CFS have not been conducted, the biological plausibility is strong enough to warrant investigation .
+While human trials specific to ME/CFS haven't been conducted, the biological plausibility is strong enough to warrant investigation .

-Metabolic Optimization
+Metabolic Improvement

 GLP-1 medications improve glucose homeostasis, reduce insulin resistance, and enhance cellular energy substrate availability.
-For ME/CFS patients with documented metabolic abnormalities, including impaired glucose handling and altered amino acid profiles, these effects could help optimize the metabolic environment in which cells produce energy .
+For ME/CFS patients with documented metabolic abnormalities, including impaired glucose handling and altered amino acid profiles, these effects could help improve the metabolic environment in which cells produce energy .

 Weight Management and Physical Function